rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 This first step, to create meaningful sounds, is clear not unique to us.
 Other animals are also capable of the same.

-But for humans, as far as we know, an incredible next step happened.
+But for humans, an incredible next step happened:

-We were able to 'say' and to concatenate sounds in our brain without using our vocal chords.
+We were able to 'say' sounds in our brain without using our vocal chords.

 What an awesome trick !
 It created a continuous flow of sounds and ideas in our heads.
-Just stop in amusement with such beautiful and simple thing.
-Certainly, a life changing ability.
+Certainly, a life changing ability supported by the language learning.

 In the context of this book, let’s call this moment 'thinking'.